-A range is an appliance that has both a cooktop and an oven(s).
-Buying a new range or replacing one requires you take precise measurements.
+A range is an appliance with a cooktop and an oven(s).
+Buying a new one or replacing one requires you to take precise measurements.
 Knowing the exact size of the proposed installation space will ensure a good fit.
-Whether you’re upgrading an old range or measuring for a new kitchen, measure carefully.
+Learn how to measure a range for your kitchen with this guide’s step-by-step techniques.

 Knowing how to measure a range correctly means understanding how important it is that your new range is level.
 Your new range cannot cook properly without being level.
 Floors can warp, so take three measurements: one on the right side, one in the middle and one on the left.
 Write these down.
-Most ranges have adjustable legs that allow you to level the appliance so it can function properly.
+Most ranges have adjustable legs that allow you to level the appliance so it can function.

 Measure the Width

 You will take two measurements to determine the width of the space available for your new range.
-Measure left to right.
+Measure left to right:

 Tip: Add about 1/4-inch to your width measurement.
 Your new range should fit well but slide in easily.

 Measure to the front of the cabinet only.
-The oven door will extend beyond the opening but that's fine.
+The oven door will extend beyond the opening.
 Don’t be concerned about knobs or handles at this point.

-Knowing how to measure a range properly is just one step in making a good purchasing decision.
+Knowing how to measure a range is just one step in making a good purchasing decision.
 Figuring out what size range fits your lifestyle and budget is another.
-Be aware that features usually have more impact on a range's price than its size.
-As with most appliances, the sticker price increases with extra features such as double ovens and porcelain racks.
-A range with a self-cleaning oven usually requires more upfront investment than one that's cleaned manually.
+Be aware that features usually have more impact on the price than their size.
+The sticker price increases with extra features like double ovens and porcelain racks.
+A range with a self-cleaning oven usually requires more upfront investment than one cleaned manually.
 Ceramic top induction burners are not as budget-friendly as electric coil burners.
-Ultimately, however, the size of range that’s best for you will depend on whether you cook very little or if you prefer cooking a lot.
-When you’re ready for a brand new electric or gas range, we offer delivery and installation.
+Ultimately, however, the size of the range that’s best for you will depend on whether you cook very little or a lot.